 - the application of the Regulation, in particular as regards inspections, investigations, or audits.

 Cooperate with the competent authorities who can ask the manufacturer for documentation, information, samples, or access to a device, or perform inspections on its premises, those of its suppliers and its subcontractors.

 The manufacturer must also cooperate with the notified body which assesses or has assessed the conformity of its device, and provide it, on request, any information, document, access (to its premises, its suppliers and subcontractors) the notified body would need to fulfill his mission.

 Art.
 93, 3) Annexes VII, IX, and XI

 Summary of obligations of the manufacturer concerning his devices before they are placed on the market in EU MDR

 Certain EU MDR requirements apply to the devices before placing them on the market.
 In most cases, they can be addressed during the design and development activities.
-EU medical device regulation defines several categories of requirements.
+Regulation EU 2017/745 defines several categories of requirements.

 Define in particular the indication and the intended use of the device, its characteristics, its mode of action, and deduce his risk class.